 Camden made quick work of Woodruff, winning in three straight sets, 25-19, 25-10 and 25-14, to advance into Thursday's AAA second round contest at Pickens.

 After having closed out regular season play with a 4-2 win over Lower Richland last Thursday afternoon, the Camden High girls' tennis team will head to Clinton for Tuesday's AAA Upper State tournament first round match which starts at 4 p.m.

-Led by a second-place finish from Clark Joseph, the Camden High boys' cross country team finished fifth in last week's Region 4-AAA cross country championship held in Chapin.
+Led by a 20th place finish from senior Jordan Wood, the Camden High girls' cross country team finished fifth in last Wednesday's Region 4-AAA championship held at Historic Camden Revolutionary War Site.

 Page 1 of 1